CUBRID/cubrid-manual/en/sql/trigger.rst

     IF new.gold < 0 OR new.silver < 0 OR new.bronze < 0
     EXECUTE REJECT;

-**Remark**
+.. note:

     *   Trigger may fall into an infinite loop when you use **INSERT** in an action of a trigger where an **INSERT** event is defined.
     *   If a trigger where an **UPDATE** event is defined runs on a partitioned table, you must be careful because the defined partition can be broken or unintended malfunction may occur.
 To prevent such situation, CUBRID outputs an error so that the **UPDATE** causing changes to the running partition is not executed.
 Trigger may fall into an infinite loop when you use **UPDATE** in an action of a trigger where an **UPDATE** event is defined.

 .. _alter-trigger: